dsackr/incident-free-days/README.md

    The app will now start on boot and can be managed via `systemctl`.

 3. **Report an incident**
 - Open the app in a browser and switch to the **Configuration** tab.
-  - Use the **Manual incident entry** section to provide an incident number, date, severity, and impacted pillar, then submit.
+- Use the **Field mapping** section to control how incident.io fields populate the calendar columns before running a sync.

 ## Data storage
 - Incidents are stored in `incidents.json` in the project root.
 The file is created on first save.